 Subatomic Realm = Logically consistent, yet incomplete, system

-Indeed they are.
-While the two realms of existence interact, neither contains the other.
+While the two realms of existence interact, neither can adequately describe the other.
 The Molecular and Subatomic Realms have different components, e.g. atoms and molecules vs. electrons and photons.
-Further, a unique type of mathematics, i.e. Newtonian Mechanics vs. Quantum Mechanics, is employed to describe the behavior of each realm.
+Further, the behavior of each realm is described by a unique type of mathematics, i.e. Newtonian Mechanics vs. Quantum Mechanics.

 Material Realm = Molecular Realm x Subatomic Realm